 For most patients, the condition causes a faster heartbeat.

 Which is why they feel thumping or thudding in the chest.
 The heart will beat faster for a prolonged period.

 Other patients may experience fluttering, jumping, or palpitations.
 Followed by chest pain and sweating.
 These are very similar signs to a heart attack.
-In other cases, the pulse becomes weak or erratic that can cause dizziness, exhaustion, and weakness, reports show.
+In other cases, the pulse becomes weak or erratic which can cause dizziness, exhaustion, and weakness, reports show.
 Here is how various patients experienced the condition for the first time.

 1. Shortness of Breath

 Bill McKee, a financial planner in his late 60s, was diagnosed with AFib in 2016.
-He took cholesterol medications for 25 years – way before he was diagnosed with the heart condition.
+He took cholesterol medications for 25 years – way before he was diagnosed with a heart condition.
 He says he expected to experience heart problems when he got older.
 It ran in the family.

 Some people will feel their heart flutter, but he didn’t.
-When he got diagnosed, the nurses noticed the quickened heart rate.
+When he got diagnosed, the nurses noticed his quickened heart rate.
 It was 166 beats per minute, explains Bill.
 But he didn’t feel anything.
 The only thing he did notice was the lack of breath.

 2. Racing Heart Rate